-Every tire has tread on it which is the part of the tire that comes into direct contact with the road.
+Every tire has tread on it, which is the part of the tire that comes into direct contact with the road.
 This tread is what grips the road while the car is traveling.
-On the inside, the tread is connected to the fabric cords and wires that are attached to steel.
+On the inside, the tread is connected to fabric cords and wires, which are in turn attached to steel.
 Since rubber doesn’t adhere well to steel, the other materials are necessary.

 What Causes Tread Separation?

 There are several reasons why tread separation may happen.
 Some risk factors for tread separation come down to consumer error.
 Tread separation is more likely to occur, for example, in tires that have been over- or under-inflated.
 Wear and tear also increase the risk of separation.